itsPeetah/unity-micro-optimizations/README.md

 ![Result bar graph](img/graph.png)

-Disclaimer: this experiment is based on the work of [Jackson Dunstan](https://www.jacksondunstan.com/articles/2968), to which I only added the fourth option
+Disclaimer: this experiment is based on the work of [Jackson Dunstan](https://www.jacksondunstan.com/articles/2968), to which I only added the fourth option that I think better resembles how variables woud work in the Update loop of the game